kkdass/bareos/README.md

 ### Contribute

-If you want to contribute somethings to this repo please read our contribution policy at
+If you want to contribute something to this repo please read our contribution policy at

   * https://www.bareos.org/en/howto-contribute.html